resource — Resource usage information

 This module provides basic mechanisms for measuring and controlling system resources utilized by a program.

-Availability: Unix, not Emscripten, not WASI.
+Availability: Unix, not WASI.

 Symbolic constants are used to specify particular system resources and to request usage information about either the current process or its children.